Édouard Balladur: Prime minister

+Balladur disagreed with François Mitterrand by considering that nuclear tests were necessary to maintain the credibility of the French deterrent.
+His tenure as prime minister was also noted for his defence of French forces in Rwanda during the Rwandan genocide.
+Later, he became involved in the Karachi affair, in which investigators came to suspect that kickbacks from arms deals had been used to help finance Balladur's 1995 presidential campaign.

-Despite corruption affairs affecting some of his ministers, who he forced to resign (thus lending his name to the so-called "Balladur jurisprudence"), he had the support of influential media.
+Despite corruption affairs affecting some of his ministers, whom he forced to resign (thus lending his name to the so-called "Balladur jurisprudence"), he had the support of influential media.

+During his time as prime minister, 72% of his government ministers were members of the think tank Le Siècle.

 1995 presidential election

 When he became prime minister, Balladur had promised Chirac that he would not enter the 1995 presidential election, and that he would support Chirac's candidacy.
 However, a number of right-wing politicians advised Balladur to run for the presidency in 1995.
 He went back on his promise to Chirac and entered the campaign.
-When he announced his candidacy, four months before the election, he was considered the favourite.
-In the polls, he led Chirac by almost 20 points.
-However, from the position of an outsider, Chirac criticized Balladur as representing "dominant ideas", and the gap in the polls decreased quickly.
-The revelation of a bugging scandal which implicated Balladur also contributed to a drop in his popularity among voters.
+At the time of Balladur's announcement, he was considered to be the front-runner of the election, having led in opinion polling.
+During the campaign, Balladur and Chirac competed to gain Gaullist voters.
+Some Gaullists viewed Balladur favorably as prime minister, however preferred that he remained as prime minister.

 In the first round of the election, Balladur finished in third place with 18.6% of the vote behind the Socialist candidate Lionel Jospin and Chirac.
 He was thus eliminated from the final run-off election between the top two candidates, which Chirac won.
 Chirac immediately appointed Alain Juppé to replace Balladur as prime minister.
-Despite Chirac declaring that he and Balladur had been "friends for 30 years", Balladur's decision to stand against him greatly strained their relationship.
-As a result, the "Balladuriens" who had supported him in the presidential election, such as Nicolas Sarkozy, were ostracized from the new Chirac administration.